LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/git/workflows.rst

 Git Workflows
 =============

-This cheatsheet covers basic workflows for working with local and remote Git repositories.
+This cheatsheet covers basic workflows for local and remote Git repositories.

 For details on the Git commands mentioned, or on creating and cloning repositories, revisit the chapter on :ref:`git-chapter`.